junxit/us-congress-bills-115/bill.md

 > - **(j)** *Small businesses*
 >   - **(1)** *Definitions* In this subsection:
->     - **(A)** *First time violation* The term first-time violation means a violation by a small business concern of a requirement regarding collection of information by an agency, where the small business concern has not previously violated any similar requirement regarding collection of information by that same agency during the 5-year period preceding the violation.
+>     - **(A)** *First-time violation* The term first-time violation means a violation by a small business concern of a requirement regarding collection of information by an agency, where the small business concern has not previously violated any similar requirement regarding collection of information by that same agency during the 5-year period preceding the violation.
 >     - **(B)** *Small business concern* The term small business concern has the meaning given the term in section 3 of the Small Business Act (15 U.S.C.
 632).
->   - **(2)** *First time violation*
+>   - **(2)** *First-time violation*
 >     - **(A)** *In general* Except as provided in paragraph (3), in the case of a first-time violation by a small business concern of a requirement regarding the collection of information by an agency, the head of the agency shall not impose a civil fine on the small business concern.
 >     - **(B)** *Determination* For purposes of determining whether to impose a civil fine on a small business concern under subparagraph (A), the head of an agency shall not take into account any violation by the small business concern of a requirement regarding collection of information by another agency.
 >     - **(C)** *Exception* An agency may impose a civil fine on a small business concern for a first-time violation if the head of the agency determines that—